-Having mindful skills allows you to "unhook" from unpleasant thoughts (e.g., "I can't do this") and feelings (e.g., fear, anxiety, boredom) that would otherwise cause to avoid and/or distract yourself from certain activities, (e.g., writing a paper).
-While mindfulness activities are not designed to reduce stress, students participating in such programs have reported reductions in distress during exam periods.

-Developing mindful qualities

-Mindful qualities are skills built through practice.
+Having mindful skills allows you to "unhook" from unpleasant thoughts (e.g., "I can't do this") and feelings (e.g., fear, anxiety, boredom) that would otherwise cause you to avoid and/or distract yourself from certain activities that are important and require focus.
+While mindfulness activities are not designed to reduce stress, those participating in such programs have reported reductions in distress during stressful periods of their life.
+Developing mindful qualities Mindful qualities are skills built through practice.
 You will start by doing simple activities to develop mindful awareness and practice these skills in different situations.
 Research shows that these activities can improve attention and energy, even after being practiced for a short time (i.e., 5 days).

 The following activities are taken from the Frantic World website.
 Frantic World has information and resources to help build mindful awareness that can be found here.

-Mindfulness of the body and breath

-The first mindfulness practice will get you to practice drawing your attention to your own breath and holding your attention while you allow thoughts and feelings to enter and leave your mind.
+Mindfulness of the body and breath The first mindfulness exercise will get you to practice drawing your attention to your own breath and holding your attention while you allow thoughts and feelings to enter and leave your mind.
 This exercise is a great place to start with mindfulness and takes about 8 minutes to complete.

-Mindfulness of Body and Breath Meditation (begin meditation here).
+Mindfulness of the Body and Breath Meditation (begin meditation here).

+Transcript (.pdf, 115 KB).

 Practice this exercise for the next 5 days.
 Also, take time to notice how present you are in your daily activities (see Mindfulness in Everyday Life below).
 After some practice with this exercise, you may wish to explore more mindfulness exercises.
 Links to progressions on this exercise from Frantic World are provided below.
 Body Scan Meditation (begin meditation here)- This is often the foundation of meditation.
 Here, we develop the essential skill of opening up to our experience as it is unfolding, right now.
+Transcript (.pdf, 96 KB).

 Three Minute Breathing Space (begin meditation here) - This is a short exercise that you can use at any time during the day.
 Practice this exercise, especially when you don't need it (i.e., when you aren't stressed) to develop your present time awareness.
+Transcript (.pdf, 84 KB).

-Sounds and Thoughts Meditation (begin meditation here)- This is a good follow-up to the Body and Breath Meditation.
+Sounds and Thoughts Meditation (begin meditation here) - This is a good follow-up to the Body and Breath Meditation.
 It helps you develop awareness around how you receive internal thoughts and external sounds.

-The Befriending Meditation (begin meditation here) - This meditation introduces and develops the important quality of self-compassion or caring for yourself.
-With all of the ups and downs of school and relationships, this is particularly relevant to student life.
+Transcript (.pdf, 87 KB) The Befriending Meditation (begin meditation here) - This meditation introduces and develops the important quality of self-compassion or caring for yourself.
+With all of the ups and downs of work and relationships, this is particularly relevant.
+Transcript (.pdf, 87 KB).

-Mindfulness in everyday life

-Being mindful is not just about sitting on a cushion and breathing.
+Mindfulness in everyday Life Being mindful is not just about sitting on a cushion and breathing.
 You can incorporate mindfulness into many of your daily life activities.
-Over the week try the following, once per day:
+Over the week try the following, once per day: Mindful eating - When eating your next meal, take the time to notice 23 | THE MINDFUL LEARNER...

-Mindful eating - When eating your next meal, take the time to notice the feel of the utensil, your movements while eating and of course the taste and texture of the food you are eating.
+the feel of the utensil, your movements while eating and of course the taste and texture of the food you are eating.
 Single out every bite and chew, paying attention to each of the activities involved in eating.